 It got ugly fast.
 And it has become the norm now, to see these kinds of posts explode into arguments with comments in the hundreds, before the unpaid Facebook administrators have to put a stop to it by either banning the trolls, or unbelievably, banning the message.
 I understand it gets overwhelming.
 I get it that it’s too hard to control, sometimes.
 But it’s also their goal.
 To wear us down until they get what they want.

 Some examples that have made me incredulous were the refusal to allow a fund raising post that supported women’s reproductive rights, by an artist on his own fan page.
 This was a very politically outspoken artist who never hid his beliefs, having his passion about an issue erased because it offended fans who must have never been listening in the first place.
-Or just today, a Bob Mould and Husker Du fan page, where rules against posting anything political have been put into place because of arguments over Bob having a right wing troll removed from his show for heckling him.
-We aren’t speaking about anything speculative.
-We are speaking about the artists own views and beliefs being censured to ensure the satisfaction of a minority who choose to bully and throw temper tantrums until they get their way.
+Or just today, a Bob Mould and Husker Du Facebook fan page, where rules against posting anything political have been put into place because of arguments over Bob having a right wing troll removed from his show for heckling him.
+And where, after I posted about a show in Tarrytown, NY, where Bob spoke for quite awhile about his beliefs about the current administration and clearly expressed his rage on some mind blowingly good new music, The moderators threatened to ban me from the page. ( I left of my own accord.
+I don’t abide censorship or bullies) We aren’t speaking about anything speculative.
+We are speaking about the artists own views and beliefs being censored to ensure the satisfaction of a minority who choose to bully and throw temper tantrums until they get their way.
 This is happening everywhere.
 From the one million mom group ( the actual number is less than 100,000, I suppose they learned their penchant for exaggeration from their President) who goes after people like the Hallmark channel for airing a commercial with a same sex couple in it.
 Or an attempt in Minnesota to ban books not approved by a religious based counsel from libraries.
 To the bands we love being censored by their own “fans” because they choose to disagree with the bands message.